 The Hunt Institute is excited to expand its work and build on its extensive relationships with former governors to provide a platform for their continued engagement on issues of education.
 As a nonprofit created by former North Carolina Governor Jim Hunt, we understand the value of leveraging former governors’ experience and knowledge.
 Our Hunt-Kean Leadership Fellows Advisory Board is comprised exclusively of former governors and we have recently developed a new webinar series, Governing Principals, featuring conversations with former governors on the most pressing education topics.

 While in office, governors have the opportunity to have a profound effect on their state’s education policy, and can continue to influence policy long after they leave office.
-In recent months, several former governors have lent their voices to important conversations on issues exacerbated by COVID-19, including:
+This past year, several former governors have lent their voices to important conversations on issues exacerbated by COVID-19, including: